gbxyz/pepper/README.md

 - `voice` - E164 voice number
 - `fax` - E164 fax number
 - `email` - email address
-- `authInfo` - authInfo code.
+- `authinfo` - authInfo code.
 A random string will be used if not provided.

 Example: